ethereum/consensus-specs/specs/phase0/fork-choice.md

     # Attestations must not be for blocks in the future.
 If not, the attestation should not be considered
     assert store.blocks[attestation.data.beacon_block_root].slot <= attestation.data.slot

-    # LMD vote must be consistent with FFG vote target
+    # LMD vote must be consistent with FFG vote target in block hierarchy
     target_slot = compute_start_slot_at_epoch(target.epoch)
     assert target.root == get_ancestor(store, attestation.data.beacon_block_root, target_slot)

     # Attestations can only affect the fork choice of subsequent slots.
     # Delay consideration in the fork choice until their slot is in the past.
     assert get_current_slot(store) >= attestation.data.slot + 1

+    # FIXME: Add new block_slot_tree checks
 ```

 ##### `store_target_checkpoint_state`